Jefferson Center seeking $6M from Roanoke City

 We’re told that fundraising alone isn’t enough, and they can only operate a year or two without help.

-“We’re protecting the arts, we’re protecting a historic building, and we’re protecting the important work that happens inside of here by asking the city to become a different kind of partner of long-term sustainability,” Executive Director for the Jefferson Center Clyde Pace said.
+“We’re protecting the arts, we’re protecting a historic building, and we’re protecting the important work that happens inside of here by asking the city to become a different kind of partner of long-term sustainability,” Cyrus Pace, Executive Director for the Jefferson Center said.

 The City Manager’s office will look at the budget to see if they can accommodate the Jefferson Center’s Request.